 However, if you want to rank as a top earner in the field, you’ll need to make even smarter moves.
 Generally, accountants with specialisations and higher education certificates have a competitive advantage.
 However, the wealthiest accountants, such as the likes of Denise Coates and Arthur Blank, have taken even greater leaps to secure their wealth by pursuing other ventures and using their skills to their financial advantage.

-You can learn the fundamentals of the industry by embarking on an online accunting course, offered by the University of Illinois.
+Want to become an accountant?
+Learn the basic principles of the job by embarking on the Fundamentals of Accounting course offered by the University of Illinois.

 As a professional entertainer, your talents will range from singing, acting, presenting or all of the above.
 From starring in big-budget films to hosting TV shows and going on world concert tours, the life of a professional entertainer can be equally glamorous and lucrative.